LukeFogarty/travellingSalesman_pizzaEdition/README.md

 # Use
 You can download and use this freely.
 There is sample data provided, and if you want you can make your own data to test it out!

+The project only uses simple java libraries, so it can be run easily from any command line.